CAdam: Confidence-Based Optimization for Online Learning

 \subsection{Public Advertisement Dataset}

-\paragraph{Experiment Setting} To evaluate the effectiveness of the proposed CAdam optimizer, we conducted experiments using various models on the Criteo-x4-001 dataset\citep{criteo-display-ad-challenge}.
+\textbf{Experiment Setting} To evaluate the effectiveness of the proposed CAdam optimizer, we conducted experiments using various models on the Criteo-x4-001 dataset\citep{criteo-display-ad-challenge}.
 This dataset contains feature values and click feedback for millions of display ads and is commonly used to benchmark algorithms for click-through rate (CTR) prediction\citep{zhu2021open}.
 To simulate a real-world online learning scenario, we trained the models on data up to each timestamp in a single epoch\citep{fukushima2020online}.
 The other training details are provided in Appendix~\ref{hyperparameter:ads}.
 We benchmarked CAdam and other popular optimizers, including Adam\citep{kingma2014adam}, AMSGrad\citep{reddi2018amsgrad}, Yogi\citep{yogi}, RAdam\citep{liu2019variance}, and AdaBelief\citep{zhuang2020adabelief}, on various models such as DeepFM(77M)\citep{guo2017deepfm}, WideDeep(77M)\citep{cheng2016wide}, DNN(74M)\citep{covington2016deep}, PNN(79M)\citep{qu2016product}, and DCN(74M)\citep{wang2017deep}.
 The performance of these optimizers was evaluated using the Area Under the Curve (AUC) metric.

-Furthermore, for sparse parameters (e.g., embeddings), we update the optimizer's state only when there is a non-zero gradient for this parameter in the current batch using SparseAdam implementation in Pytorch\citep{paszke2019pytorch}.
-This approach ensures that the optimizer's state reflects the parameters influenced by recent data changes.
-The hyperparameters are provided in Appendix~\ref{hyperparameter:ads}.